IrieBee/fem-huddle-landing-page/README.md

 ### What I learned

-* Need to use aria-label="..." for links without text.
+* Need to use aria-label="..." for links without text and alt="..." for icons.
 * Ionic for social media icons.
 Need to add link at the end of html.
 * Position: absolute for social media icons.
 * Background-size.
 For desktop used cover, for mobile - contain.